ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 ----------------------------------------
 The next step in the ``RotationManager`` is to specify:

-- the conditions that trigger each transition (i.e., arc) between nodes, and
+- the conditions that trigger each transition between nodes, and
 - the actions to be executed whenever a given transition is taken.

 For this, we again have to link to *manager* scripts within the ``Paddock`` node of the simulation tree by calling them in the ``RotationManager``.